Adirondack Mountains New York, USA Travel Guide

 These sites offer glimpses into the long human history of the region.

-A fascinating geological site for family exploration.
+AN intriguing geological site for families groups exploration.

 Capture breathtaking moments and unique scenes across the Adirondacks.